THIS IS US

 In 1987, under the leadership of Rev James Dunlop, Trinity Pentecostal Church was sold to the Lutheran Church and our congregation moved into the Amherstburg Community Centre where we held services while we built a new church here on Alma Street.
 In October 1989 we dedicated this new church, with a new name: Amherstburg Community Church.

 In 1991 Ken & Doreen Mervyn, arrived and would pastor the congregation for the next 15 years.
 Under Rev. Mervyn's leadership, a season of significant revival took place with many people re-engaging their walk of faith with Jesus.
 In 2006 Chris Walker stepped up from assisting Ken Mervyn to take over the lead pastor role.
 Chris' gifting as a teacher was appreciated by many.
 Barry Antle began pastoring in 2009 bringing his creative gifts to ACC.

 John Bustard arrived in October 2013 to take on the lead pastor's responsibility.
+After He retired at the end of 2019, Brandon Cousineau became our lead pastor.
 Our present desire is to become known in Amherstburg as a church that is passionate about leading people in a growing relationship with Jesus Christ.